pudly/schmopera-hugo/content/articles/why-we-all-love-florence-foster-jenkins.md

 date = "2016-05-16T14:58:00+01:00"
 lastmod = "2016-05-22T10:47:00+01:00"
 publishDate = "2016-05-16T22:19:00+01:00"
-slug = "why-we-all-love-florence-foster-jenkins"
-title = "Why we all love Florence Foster Jenkins"
+short_description = "Even the legend of Jenkins is almost enough to bring tears to our eyes.
+She went through a lot of tough stuff, and it's poignant for us, as writers of reviews, that even she, with all her well-placed ignorance and unashamed love for music, was deeply hurt by the negativity hurled at her from critics.
+Aren't we all searching for Jenkins' mix of unapologetic joy, and transparent vulnerability?" slug = "why-we-all-love-florence-foster-jenkins" title = "Why we all love Florence Foster Jenkins"
 +++